City of Montreal announces highest tax increase since 2010

 The increase in taxes is meant to make up the $300 million increased spending, which rose from $6.46 billion to $6.76 billion.

-There will also be a 2.9 per cent increase on commercial properties.
+There will also be a 2.9 per cent increase in taxes on commercial properties.
+It was 1.5 per cent in 2022.

 Montreal's opposition Ensemble Montreal raised concerns about cost overruns on several projects in the city earlier this month.